ImageInLib/ImageInLib/README.md

 * [Shape generation](https://github.com/ImageInLib/ImageInLib/wiki/Shape-Generation)
 * [Statistical shape analysis](https://github.com/ImageInLib/ImageInLib/wiki/Statistical%20Shape%20Analysis)

-We also have a [VTK](https://vtk.org) imaging library which offers support for reading and storing vtk files.
+We also have a **[VTK Library](https://github.com/ImageInLib/ImageInLib/wiki/VTK-Library)** imaging library which offers support for reading and storing vtk files.
 Our chosen data format is vtk.
-Read more about its usage in **[VTK Library](https://github.com/ImageInLib/ImageInLib/wiki/VTK-Library)**.

 All the implementations are for **3D data** and uses the **C** language.
 To use various functionalities please visit their respective pages.